tycrek/ass/.github/README.md

 ![GitHub Repo stars]
 [![Discord badge]][Discord invite]

 **ass** is a self-hosted ShareX upload server written in Node.js.
-I initially started this project purely out of spite.

-ass aims to be as **unopinionated** as possible.
-It allows nearly endless choice for users & hosts alike: Users can configure their upload settings directly from the ShareX interface (including embeds, webhooks, & more), while hosts are free to pick their preferred storage & data management methods.
+I initially started this project purely out of spite. ass aims to be as **unopinionated** as possible, giving users & hosts alike the ability to modify nearly everything.

 By default, ass comes with a resource viewing page, which includes metadata about the resource as well as a download button & inline viewers for images, videos, & audio.
 It does **not** have a user dashboard or registration system: **this is intentional!** Developers are free to [create their own frontends] using the languages & tools they are most comfortable with.
 Writing & using these frontends is fully documented below, in the wiki, & in the source code.